alvivar/bite/README.md

 - Support ints, floats and bools.
 - Maybe Lists.
 - The BTree on disk.
-- Only memory should be optional.
+- Only on memory should be an option.